CiscoLives/LTRATO-2001/docs/tasks/task4/step1.rst

     |

-    You can open detailed results of the last job, without opening the list of previous jobs, using the following command in shell:
+    You can open detailed results of the last job without opening the list of previous jobs, using the following command in shell:

     .. code-block:: bash